Global regulation: A multilingual morass,

 by Robert Boyd.

 Trains running late?
 Blame a company.
 Prices creeping upward?
 Blame a company.
 Hotel wifi crashing?
 Blame a company.
 Populism isn’t just a force at the ballot box.
 What’s more, it’s not just coming from voters.
 For 2017 and beyond, a wrathful combination of public outcry and regulatory zeal has the business world in its sights.
-Companies taking shelter in the cracks of globalisation will be flushed out.
+Hiding behind excuses about the complexities of globalisation will no longer work.

 Regulation is part of the global conversation at an increasing level of intensity and strategic significance.
-Unfortunately for businesses, the conversations in the US, Europe and in Asia are all different.
+Unfortunately for businesses, the conversations in the US, Europe and in Asia - where the regulatory question stands most acutely – are all different.
 Not only are they in different languages, but they are also saying different things – loosening in one part of the world, tightening in others, increasingly politicised still elsewhere.
 Perhaps their only common feature is a distinct lack of clarity and specifics.
 Navigating the regulatory landscape has never been easy for multinational companies, but in 2017 it is going to be more challenging than ever.
 No wonder global CEOs need a strong spine these days.

 US: bonfire of regulation?

 This in itself is a source of risk.
 As ever, one of the most important aspects of regulation – and regulatory risk – is the speed with which new rules are adopted (or dismissed) and the transparency of the process.
+This far we have easing – and the intent to ease – regulation, rather than the wholesale erasure of regulatory text.
 At this point, the incoming administration looks more poised to ease regulation, rather than apply the hatchet full force.
-Elements of Texas Representative Jeb Hensarling’s recently proposed Financial CHOICE Act look of interest to the incoming administration, including changes to the structure of the Consumer Financial Protection Bureau and the repeal of the Volcker Rule (restricting banks’ ability to invest their own money in risky assets).
-Watch this space.
+Elements of Texas Representative Jeb Hensarling’s recently proposed Financial CHOICE Act look of interest to the incoming administration, including changes to the structure of the Consumer Financial Protection Bureau and the repeal of the Volcker Rule (restricting banks’ ability to invest their own money in risky assets) Watch this space.

 There are other reasons to believe that the FCPA will survive intact.
-Among other things, the optics would be bad.
-The FCPA targets white-collar crime and, in many cases, wrongdoing by foreign companies.
+First and foremost, newly appointed US Attorney General Jeff Sessions says he likes the FCPA, calling it a “critical” piece of legislation in support of companies that want to operate within the law.
+There are added bonuses: the FCPA targets white-collar crime and, in many cases, wrongdoing by foreign companies.
 Seven of the top ten FCPA fines of all time were levied against foreign firms.
 And here, perhaps, we see another sort of trade-off: the balance between the desire to deregulate and the forces of economic nationalism.
 The potentially capricious application of regulatory enforcement is the most potent weapon of the economic nationalist.

-Moreover, the OECD and similar organisations rely on the US to be the cornerstone of the global fight against corruption, and a softening of anti-corruption laws could trigger concerns and even trade friction.
-Finally, the FCPA generates billions of dollars in income, a source of funding that will be difficult to give up.
+Finally, two more issues.
+First, the OECD and similar organisations rely on the US to be the cornerstone of the global fight against corruption, and a softening of anti-corruption laws could trigger concerns and even trade friction.
+Second, the FCPA generates billions of dollars in income, a source of funding that will be difficult to give up.
 However, there is a danger that FCPA enforcement will become much more politicised.

 Asia: ever unpredictable

 The politicisation of regulation will be familiar to companies operating in Asia.
-In China and other complex Asian markets, the challenge to business is exacerbated by the fact that the regulatory environment is opaque.
+In China and other complex Asian markets, the challenge to business is exacerbated by the opaque regulatory environment.
 The investigative and prosecutorial powers of the regulators are broad, and enforcement can have political drivers.
 Companies looking east for a calmer, more predictable regulatory environment – particularly in light of relaxed formal investment restrictions – will be disappointed.

 What is happening in China also fits squarely within the global trend of regulation as a weapon of economic nationalism.
 Bear in mind that even while the US relaxes certain domestic regulations, it may become increasingly difficult for US companies to do business overseas because of retaliatory regulation and the rapidly changing optics of exporting jobs abroad.
 To further complicate matters, some of Trump’s national economic agenda may not come via regulation per se, but rather through a social media campaign of naming and shaming potential transgressors and exposing them to reputational – rather than strictly regulatory – risk.